 - In an episode of the new Doctor Who, the Doctor is celebrating how everybody lived that episode, until Rose reminds him that Jack was still trapped on a spaceship that was about to explode.
 They saved him, though.

-- Two and a Half Men: In "People Who Love Peepholes", Alan moves out of the house and leaves Jake behind.
+- In "People Who Love Peepholes", Alan moves out of the house and leaves Jake behind.

 - In an episode of iCarly, Sam is left inside a luggage bag and ends up in Malaysia.